What is Jumper's Knee?

 Jumper's knee symptoms can manifest gradually over time and include the following signs and symptoms:

 - Pain: The front of the knee, particularly the area around the patellar tendon, is frequently affected by the jumper's knee.
-If you continue to exert yourself despite the discomfort, it may start out mildly and develop more intensely over time.
+If you continue to exert yourself despite discomfort, it may start mildly and intensify over time.

 - Tenderness: There may be a slight bump or swelling in the area surrounding the patellar tendon and tenderness to the touch.